UKIPO Rejects Brexit (sometimes)

 Meanwhile over at the EUIPO

-Mr Brewster then raised what he must have thought would be a killer argument.
+Mr Brewster then raised what he must have thought would be a killer argument against the trade mark opposition.
 Down in Alicante, the European Trade Mark Office (EUIPO) had accepted an EU trade mark application for Brexit that covered goods in classes 5, 32 and 34 including energy drinks and beer.
 This EUTM application filed by a UK company, Brexit Drinks Ltd, on 8 July 2016 (that is, shortly after Mr. Brewster’s UK trade mark application), had initially been rejected by the EUIPO on the following grounds:

 - Non-distinctiveness (Article 7(1)(b)) of the EU Trade Mark Regulation); and